Soimn/Otus/design.md

 	It may be possible to use array literals for this, but only if the compiler can "unroll" them.
   - allow for operator overloading that works on the ast.
 This allows x in [a, b, c] to be conditionally unrolled to x == a || x == b || x == c

-  - Allow use of the blank identifier to explicitly specify that a type should be inferred. e.g. x, y, z, w : int, _, float, _ = 0, 0, 0, 0;
+  x Allow use of the blank identifier to explicitly specify that a type should be inferred. e.g.
+    x, y, z, w : int, _, float, _ = 0, 0, 0, 0;

   - Provide Zig-esque optimization options: debug, release_safe, release_fast, release_small